animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="defining-indexes"></a>Defining Indexes

-In addition to creating indexes as `Index` bean definitions are processed by Spring Data for GemFire on Spring container initialization, you may also define all of your application indexes prior to creating them by using the `define` attribute, as follows:
+In addition to creating indexes as `Index` bean definitions are processed by Spring Data for VMware GemFire on Spring container initialization, you may also define all of your application indexes prior to creating them by using the `define` attribute, as follows: